survivejs/react-book/manuscript/15_understanding_decorators.md

 ## Implementing Logging Decorator

-Sometimes it is useful to know how methods are being called.
+Sometimes, it is useful to know how methods are being called.
 You could of course attach `console.log` there but it's more fun to implement `@log`.
 That's a more controllable way to deal with it.
 Consider the example below:

 ```javascript
 class Math {